A-Fisk/actiPy/docs/source/index.rst

 circadian activity data, that contains a series of methods that are commonly used in the field.

+Check out the :doc: `usage` for further information.

 .. note::
    This project is under active development.
    First build of documentation.